os-climate/physrisk/.github/PULL_REQUEST_TEMPLATE/POLISH_TEMPLATE.md

 …

-## The following checklist items have been completed for each notebook in this PR:
+## The following checklist items have been completed for each notebook in this PR

 - [ ] Proofread by other team member for grammar and spelling
 - [ ] Proofread by other team member for coherence and reproducibility (does the analysis make sense as you read through the code and markdown from top to bottom?)